MCDReforged/MCDReforged/readme.md

 [中文](https://github.com/Fallen-Breath/MCDReforged/blob/master/doc/readme_cn.md)

-> This is a python based Minecraft server controlling tool
+> This is a python based Minecraft server control tool

 MCDReforge (abbreviated as MCDR) is a tool which provides the management ability of the Minecraft server using custom plugin system.
 It doesn't need to modify or mod the original Minecraft server at all